jonase/mlx/README.md

 # mlx

 Short and simple Clojure programs with accompanying explanations in the wiki section.
 Intended as a learning resource.
+Use the github bug tracker to report bugs.
+Fork the project if you want to play with the programs.

 ## Programs